Back to Healthy Living Guides

 By Mary Feltovich

-Purdue University researchers found that Alzheimer’s patients responded positively to fish tanks.
-The brightly colored fish in the tanks draw the patient’s attention, help decrease disruptive behavior and improve their eating habits.
+There are thousands of research studies written about the mental and physical benefits of having a pet.
+For example, Purdue University researchers found that Alzheimer’s patients responded positively to fish tanks.
+The brightly colored fish in the tanks draw the patient’s attention, help decrease disruptive behavior, and improve their eating habits.
 Patients seem more relaxed and alert when there are fish tanks in their living environment.

 The American Heart Association touts the benefits of owning a dog (and walking your dog) for people with cardiovascular disease.
 The Center for Disease Control says studies show that the bond between pets and their owners can lower stress.